KawtharE/AddToMyCard/README.md

 **var app = app || {}**: test if the app have already been created otherwise it take a value {}.

-**IIFE**: Immediate Invoked Function Expression, where the code goes.
+**IIFE**: Immediate Invoked Function Expression, where the code goes and immediately executed.

-The first thing we need to develop is our Model, in our case it is a book Model with the following properties:
+The first component we need to develop is our Model, in our case it is a book Model with the following properties:

 	app.Item = Backbone.Model.extend({
 		default:{